-Fig. 3 provides some insight into the structure of the gyre.
-It displays temperature and wind at 500 hPa over the same infrared images as Fig. 2.
+Figure 3 provides some insight into the structure of the gyre.
+It displays temperature and wind at 500 hPa over the same infrared images shown in Fig. 2.
 A considerable north-south temperature gradient existed.
-Cold advection, indicated by winds crossing isotherms toward warmer air, was present north of the gyre center from 25-30°N and 130-135°E (Fig. 3a).
-By quasi-geostrophic reasoning this region would be expected to exhibit subsidence, and it is indeed accompanied by clear air.
+Cold advection, indicated by winds crossing isotherms toward warmer air, was present north of the gyre center from 25° to 30°N and from 130° to 135°E (Fig. 3a).
+By quasigeostrophic reasoning, this region would be expected to exhibit subsidence, and it is indeed accompanied by clear air.
 In contrast, warm advection was present east of the gyre.
 This region of warm advection lined up well with the observed cloudiness in the same region.
 Temperature advection was near zero south of the gyre.
 The cloudiness in that region was most likely associated not with baroclinic effects, but with enhanced surface fluxes in the strong surface westerlies south of the gyre (Fig. 1), consistent with the results of Molinari and Vollaro (2012).

 By 0000 UTC 30 July (Fig. 3b), TS Ken had formed.
 Cold advection and clear air continued at the center of the gyre.
 The development of the fishhook pattern in the clouds was associated with a westward extension of warm advection north of the gyre.
-By 0000 UTC 31 July (Fig. 3c), TS Ken had moved into the pre-existing midtropospheric temperature gradient.
+By 0000 UTC 31 July (Fig. 3c), TS Ken had moved into the preexisting midtropospheric temperature gradient.
 The northerly flow ahead of Ken brought cold air equatorward, creating a dipole of small-scale warm and cold centers.
 Once again the clear region in the center of the large gyre coincided with the region of cold advection, and the expanding fishhook was directly associated with warm advection.
-By 0000 UTC 1 August (Fig. 3d), the temperature dipole had rotated cyclonically, so that the cold air now was northeast of the center and the warm air to the southwest.
-The asymmetric cloudiness associated with Ken-Lola rotated as well.
-Cloudiness existed at the azimuths of warm advection in the storm, while the less cloudy side of the storm exhibited cold advection.
-Fig. 3 indicates that the evolution of cloudiness in both the gyre and the later stages of Ken-Lola were tightly coupled to the midlevel temperature advection field.
+By 0000 UTC 1 August (Fig. 3d), the temperature dipole had rotated cyclonically, so that the cold